JosefNagelschmidt/cov_vacc_models/src/documentation/introduction.rst

 - For the python part, the project makes use of a conda environment, as specified in the ``environment.yml``.
 To create an equivalent new conda environment on your local machine, run ``conda env create --name my_local_env_name --file=environment.yml`` in the root of the cloned repository.
 - You have to activate the conda environment and run ``conda develop .`` before proceeding.
 - In order to replicate all parts of this project, you will need an R interpreter in version 4.0.4, and the *renv* package installed, since it manages the R dependencies needed for this project, which means the ``renv.lock`` records the exact versions of R packages used (``https://rstudio.github.io/renv/articles/renv.html``).
 Afer cloning the repository, navigate to the root of the project and open the R interpreter in the terminal.
-- Then type ``library("renv")`` to load the package (or ``install.packages("renv")`` if not installed yet), and subsequently `renv::init()` to automatically install the packages declared in ``renv.lock`` into your own private project library.
+- Then type ``library("renv")`` to load the package (or ``install.packages("renv")`` if not installed yet), and subsequently ``renv::init(bare = TRUE)`` and ``renv::restore()`` to automatically install the packages declared in ``renv.lock`` into your own private project library.
+- You will also need to import the files that are specified within ``./src/original_data/file_list.txt`` into the folder ``./src/original_data/``.
 - Since I am following the ``Gaudecker, H. M. V. (2014).
 Templates for reproducible research projects in economics`` template, I am also making use of the `pytask` build system.
 After having set up your conda environment and your R environment, you should be able to run `pytask` in a terminal opened in the root of the project.
-- This will build all necessary files.
-Since some of the tasks have a long runtime, they are skipped by default.
-If you want to run those, this is possible by removing the ``@pytask.mark.skip`` annotations in the source files.
-The following tasks are skipped by default:
+- If you are just interested in the results, you do not have to bother yourself with pytask.
+However, if full replication is the goal, running pytask is necessary.
+In this case, have a look into the file ``pytask.ini`` in the root of the project.
+You will see there that some of the tasks are skipped / ignored by default, due to their long runtime.
+If you want to run those, this is possible by commenting out the respective lines.

-1. ``./src/analysis/task_sim_data_benchmarking.py``
-2. ``./src/analysis/task_sim_real_data_benchmarking.py``
-3. ``./src/analysis/task_lpa_analysis.py``
-4. ``./src/data_management/task_lpa_get_optimal_params.py``

-To understand what these four tasks are doing, have a look into the relevant section of the documentation.
+- To understand what each task is doing, have a look into the relevant section of the documentation.
+- Running the tasks that are not ignored by default takes me around 3 minutes (Ubuntu 20.04, CPU: Ryzen 9 5950X with 32 Threads at 3.4GHz Base Clock)

-- If you, however, would like to replicate the full project, you might consider setting the ``number_simulations`` variable (in the two first tasks above) to a lower number to save time.
+- You might consider setting the ``number_simulations`` variable in ``src/analysis/task_sim_real_data_benchmarking.py`` and ``src/analysis/task_sim_data_benchmarking.py`` to a lower number, if you decide to run those, to save time.
-- To make it easier to access the final results, also without running all tasks (including the four above), I have added the necessary final outputs into the ``./src/final`` folder as well.
+- To make it easier to access the final results, also without running all tasks, I have added the necessary final outputs into the ``./src/final`` folder as well.
 So if you do not want to run all the tasks and just have a look at the results, then you can just open the respective notebook within ``./src/final``, which by default loads the final outputs from the same folder.